nikolaospapagiannis/nebula-ai/SSO_DELIVERY_REPORT.md

 - **Complete audit trail**
 - **Production-ready security**

-This implementation positions the platform as a serious enterprise player capable of competing with Fireflies.ai, Gong, and Otter.ai in the Fortune 100 market.
+This implementation positions the platform as a serious enterprise player capable of competing with Nebula AI, Gong, and Otter.ai in the Fortune 100 market.

 ---